cosmingherghe/cosmingherghe/README.md

 ## 👋 Hi, I'm Cosmin

+💼 Professional Collaboration
+I am passionate about software development, cloud security, and infrastructure as code.
+While my primary focus is my full-time role, I am open to collaborating on projects related to these areas during my free time.
+If you have interesting open-source projects or discussions, feel free to reach out!

 <!--
 💞️ I’m actively looking for my next chalange
 👀 I’m interested in Java, Angular, Spring & Spring Boot, microservices and Kubernetes